Thiago Augusto

-Thiago Augusto Fernandes (born 20 May 1990) is a professional footballer who plays as a striker.
+Thiago Augusto Fernandes (born 20 May 1990) is a professional footballer who plays as a striker for Bahraini Premier League club Al-Riffa.
 Born in Brazil, Augusto represents the Bahrain national football team internationally.

 Club career

 Thiago Augusto started playing football in Grêmio de Esportes Maringá, then to Maringá Futebol Clube and Operário Ferroviário Esporte Clube, all in his home country, Brazil.

 Manama Club

 He was then transferred to Manama Club in Bahrain.

 Felda United

 In April 2015, Thiago Augusto was transferred to Felda United in Malaysia.
 He plays under the squad number 49.
 He has played 10 matches and scored 13 goals.
 Thiago was the topscorer for the club during 2015 season.
 He have a sharp finishing, great individual skill and great header.
 Coupling with Zah Rahan Krangar often intimidating opponent.

 Just before the 2016 season kicked off, Thiago suffered a lengthy injury that sidelined him from then Felda United head coach Irfan Bakti Abu Salim's squad, although the club still kept Thiago under contract.
 But when the mid-season transfer window opened, Irfan decided against listing him in the competitions squad to avoid disrupting the already-established team dynamics, and loaned him out to Kedah.
 Despite helping Kedah lift the Malaysia Cup title at the end of the season, Thiago was not retained by either Kedah or Felda, and briefly rejoined his other former club Manama.